 I view people as experts of their own lives and change as an expansive process that requires the constant strengthening of resources as well as a curious mind.
-My practice aims to build on existing strengths and to engage in reflective processes that deepen understandings of self and relationship to other.
+My practice aims to build on existing strengths and to engage in reflective processes that deepen understandings of self and relationship to others.
 I journey alongside my clients to access their intentions for their lives and to create outcomes that are authentic and sustainable.

 I work in the following areas:

-My work focuses on the connections between people and the kinds of organisations they create and inhabit.
-I use story-telling in my work because stories sustain organisational life and reveal obstacles and possibilities for change.
-People move from discussion to conversation as stories are culturally rich and accessible across different experiences.
-The telling, listening and reflecting on personal-work stories is an effective tool for a range of organisational processes including team building; strengthening communication; leadership development; and change interventions.
+I believe that organisational wellbeing is linked to the meaning that people attach to working life, their work relationships and wider society.
+I use story-telling to focus on the connections between people and the kinds of organisations they create and inhabit.
+Stories are culturally rich and understandable across different experiences.
+They sustain organisational life and reveal obstacles and possibilities for growth.
+The telling, listening and reflecting on personal-work stories is an effective vehicle for team building, leadership development and change interventions.

+I freelance as a researcher, materials developer and report writer.
 I write both fiction and non-fiction.
 My published biography of Steve Biko is part of a series of educational books titled People’s Leaders of the Twentieth Century.
 It has been translated into Zulu and Xhosa, is used as a supplementary school textbook and has been adapted for adult literacy programmes.
 My poetry was published in Writing the Self: An anthology of new writing from Women’s Writing Workshops.